 The Magic Wand scans all shapes and sizes as long as the surface is flat.
 E.G. the page of a book is rounded towards the center binding but the page itself is flat, so if you scan it horizontally from the center binding outward to the edge of the book, there are no problems.
 It’s also great for rare or antique books that you usually can’t even take out of a certain room, never mind the library.

 On the top of The Magic Wand is an LCD screen which shows you the scan count, the color and resolution, and battery life.
 On one side of the LED display are two buttons that allow you to choose between color or BW (black and white) and 300 or 600 dpi, and on the other side is the on/off and start/scan switch.
 Two small lights indicate that a scan is in progress and whether or not there was an error while scanning.

-On the bottom of The Magic Wand is the all important set of rollers.
-The scan light only illuminates when the rollers are in motion, so while you have to gently drag the scanner, there still has to be enough pressure to maintain contact with the page or document, which allows the rollers to move.
+On the bottom of The Magic Wand is the all-important set of rollers.
+The scanning light only illuminates when the rollers are in motion, so while you have to gently drag the scanner, there still has to be enough pressure to maintain contact with the page or document, which allows the rollers to move.

 Even scans that contain errors are saved.
 If the error light goes on, the scan wasn’t successful, but the scan is still saved as a file.
 Unfortunately, there’s no way to tell what the error was, and it means you’ll have to send the files with errors to the recycling bin manually after all your files have been uploaded.
-But after a little practice, the amount of errors as well as the extra hassle should both decrease.
+But after a little practice, the number of errors, as well as the extra hassle, should both decrease.